Why am I feeling lonely in a relationship ?

 This brings us to the internal barrier: Shame.

 As you may already know, shame is different from guilt.
 Guilt is: “I did something bad,” which comes with the possibility of an apology.
 Shame is: “I am bad, and I must hide it.”
-It feels like there is no way to fix shame apart from becoming someone else—which is precisely what I wanted as an adolescent.
+It feels like there is no way to fix shame apart from becoming someone else — I realise this may sound ridiculous, but I remember that it is precisely what I wanted as an adolescent.
+I know now that I was far from alone.

-When we carry deep-seated shame, we are convinced that if people truly saw our “real” selves—the messy, scared, “inappropriate” parts—they would scream in horror and run for their lives.
+When we carry deep-seated shame, we are convinced that if people truly saw our “real” selves—the messy, scared, self absorbed, “inappropriate” parts—they would scream in horror and run for their lives.
 So, we put up a persona and behave according to what we think people expect from us.
-(Truth be told, we often don’t even know what we really want anymore).
+(Truth be told, we often don’t even know what we really want anymore anyway.)

 I spent my early adult years in this relational prison.
 I know what it’s like to not want to be seen and to not believe someone can really love me.
 Even if a partner is obviously loving, a part of us whispers: “They don’t love me.
 They love the character I’m playing.
 If they knew the real me, they’d be gone.”
 If we are hiding behind a mask of shame, no amount of external love can reach us.
 We need to address our shame first.